How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

 Our first goal is to identify a minimum recipe for the transition to convective deep inflow with increasing humidity.
 In the parcel model, our minimum recipe has two key ingredients: (a) entrainment and (b) detrainment by buoyancy sorting.

-For our initial set of parcel simulations, we prescribe a fixed fractional entrainment rate $\epsilon$ in the model.
-Since the parcel model is run on MERRA-2 profiles, we simulate parcels in a at a range of $LTRH$ values, and each $LTRH$ bin contains many different profiles of temperature and humidity.
-Figure \ref{fig:profs_eps}a shows the bin-average parcel model mass flux profiles for a fractional entrainment rate of $\epsilon = 2 \times 10^{-4}\ m^{-1}$.
-Between 1 km and 6 km there is a shift from net detrainment ($\frac{dM}{dz} < 0$) at low humidities to net entrainment ($\frac{dM}{dz} > 0$) at greater humidities.
-This is qualitatively similar to the mass flux profiles exhibited in the five GSRMs we examined.
-Therefore, the parcel model might be able to explain the GSRMs' shift to deep inflow.
+For our initial set of parcel simulations, we prescribe a fixed fractional entrainment rate $\epsilon$ in the model.\footnote{One may worry that a fixed fractional entrainment rate is inappropriate if the wind shear or lifting condensation level (LCL) is strongly correlated with humidity \cite{Peters2022,Mulholland2021}.
+Figure S3 in the Supporting Information shows that vertical wind shear and LCL tend to be small and have relatively weak dependence on $LTRH$, so we choose to neglect these effects.
+The LCL was calculated using the \citeA{Romps2017} formula.} The model is run on daily-average MERRA-2 profiles, which are then binned according to $LTRH$.
+Each bin comprises many different parcel calculations due to within-bin variability in temperature and water vapor.
+Figure \ref{fig:profs_eps}a shows the bin-average mass flux profiles for a fractional entrainment rate of $\epsilon = 2 \times 10^{-4}\ m^{-1}$.
+Between 1 km and 6 km there is a shift from net detrainment ($\frac{dM}{dz} < 0$) at low humidity to net entrainment ($\frac{dM}{dz} > 0$) at high humidity.
+This is qualitatively similar to the mass flux profiles simulated by the five GSRMs we examined (Fig. \ref{fig:mprofs}).
+Therefore, the parcel model may explain the GSRMs' shift to deep inflow.

 How is the shift to deep inflow accomplished in the parcel model?
 All parcels in the $\epsilon = 2 \times 10^{-4}\ m^{-1}$ simulation have identical rates of fractional entrainment.
-Therefore, changes in $\frac{dM}{dz}$ must be explained by changes in the fractional detrainment rate $\delta$.
-Figure \ref{fig:profs_eps}b shows the humidity-binned profiles of $\delta$ for the parcel model when executed with $\epsilon = 2 \times 10^{-4}\ m^{-1}$ over a range of $LTRH$.
+Therefore, variability in $\frac{dM}{dz}$ must be explained by the fractional detrainment rate $\delta$.
+Figure \ref{fig:profs_eps}b shows the $LTRH$-binned profiles of $\delta$ for the parcel model when executed with $\epsilon = 2 \times 10^{-4}\ m^{-1}$.
 As $LTRH$ increases, fractional detrainment declines.
-Recall that the parcels detrain if and only if they are negatively buoyant.
-In a humid environment, entrainment is less likely to decrease the buoyancy of a parcel below zero, so an entraining parcel is more likely to survive their ascent.
+Recall that the parcels fully detrain if and only if they are negatively buoyant.
+In a humid environment, entrainment is less likely to reduce the buoyancy of a parcel below zero, so an entraining parcel is more likely to survive its ascent.
 The average detrainment rate is consequently smaller in a humid environment than in a dry envronment.
 At a sufficiently large value of $LTRH$, $\delta < \epsilon$ in the lower free troposphere so that, per Eq. \ref{eq:parcel_m}, $\frac{dM}{dz} > 0$.
 This is the origin of the ``deep inflow" mass flux profile in the parcel model.